-To ensure that all of our pupils receive equal protection, we will give special consideration to children who are:
+To ensure that all our pupils receive equal protection, we will give special consideration to children who are:

-- disabled, have special educational needs or have mental health needs - young carers - affected by parental substance misuse, domestic abuse and violence or parental mental health needs - asylum seekers - looked after by the Local Authority, otherwise living away from home or were previously looked after - vulnerable to being bullied, or engaging in bullying behaviours
+- disabled, have special educational needs or have mental health needs - young carers - affected by parental substance misuse, domestic abuse and violence or parental mental health needs - asylum seekers - looked after by the Local Authority, otherwise living away from home or were previously looked after - in receipt of support and services from a social worker - vulnerable to being bullied, or engaging in bullying behaviours

-- living away from home or in temporary accommodation - living transient lifestyles - living in chaotic and unsupportive home situations - vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion, disability or sexuality - at risk of child sexual exploitation (CSE) and/or child criminal exploitation - at risk from or are involved with serious violent crime - do not have English as a first language - at risk of female genital mutilation (FGM) - at risk of forced marriage - at risk of being drawn into extremism.
+- living away from home or in temporary accommodation - living transient lifestyles - living in chaotic and unsupportive home situations - vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion, disability, or sexuality - at risk of child sexual exploitation (CSE) and/or child criminal exploitation - at risk from or are involved with serious violent crime - · do not have English as a first language - at risk of female genital mutilation (FGM) - at risk of forced marriage - · at risk of being drawn into extremism

 This list provides examples of additionally vulnerable groups and is not exhaustive.
-Special consideration includes the provision of safeguarding information and resources in community languages and accessible formats for children with communication needs.
+Special consideration includes the provision of safeguarding information and resources in community languages and accessible formats for children and parents/carers with communication needs.